Julie Rickard

-Julie E Rickard (née Julie Charles) is a retired female badminton player from England.
+Julie E Rickard (née Julie Charles, born 1939) is a retired female badminton player from England.

 Career

 Rickard represented England and won a bronze medal in the women's doubles with Gillian Gilks, at the 1970 British Commonwealth Games in Edinburgh, Scotland.

 She also reached the doubles final in the prestigious All England Open Badminton Championships, in 1970 and 1972.

 As Julie Charles she won the 1958 & 1964 French Open, the 1958 Swiss Open and was English National champion in the doubles in 1966.